whitehatgg/redux-ai/README.md

 - **Enhanced Accessibility**: Users who struggle with complex UIs can interact naturally with the system
 - **Gradual Adoption**: Introduce AI capabilities alongside traditional interfaces, allowing users to choose their preferred method
 - **Future-Proof Architecture**: As your application evolves, Redux AI adapts to new actions and state structure
+- **Robust Async Handling**: Automatically tracks and waits for asynchronous operations to complete
+- **Seamless Workflow Visualization**: Each step in a complex workflow is clearly separated and visible
+- **Framework Agnostic**: Works with any Redux side-effect library including Thunk, Saga, and RTK Query

 ## Architecture